WiraTY/ielts-test/DOCUMENTATION.md

 │   ├── courses/            # Course views
 │   ├── lessons/            # Lesson views
 │   ├── quizzes/            # Quiz views
+│   ├── placement-tests/    # Placement test views
 │   ├── layouts/            # Base layouts
 │   └── components/         # Reusable Blade components
 └── js/                     # JavaScript assets
 ```

 ### Key Models and Relationships
-- `User` - Can be admin or student
+- `User` - Can be admin or student, has levels and progress
-- `Course` - Contains multiple lessons, created by a user
+- `Course` - Contains multiple lessons, created by a user, assigned a level
-- `Lesson` - Belongs to a course, can have one quiz
+- `Lesson` - Belongs to a course, can have one quiz, audio, and speaking practice
 - `Quiz` - Belongs to a lesson, contains multiple questions
 - `Question` - Belongs to a quiz
 - `QuizAttempt` - Tracks a user's attempt at a quiz
 - `QuizAnswer` - Stores answers for a quiz attempt
 - `Progress` - Tracks user progress through lessons
+- `PlacementTest` - Contains multiple placement test questions
+- `PlacementTestQuestion` - Belongs to a placement test
+- `PlacementTestAttempt` - Tracks a user's attempt at a placement test
+- `PlacementTestAnswer` - Stores answers for a placement test attempt
+- `LessonAudio` - Belongs to a lesson, contains audio file information
+- `LessonSpeaking` - Belongs to a lesson, contains speaking practice information
+- `StudentRecording` - Tracks student audio recordings

 ### Creating New Features